Tony Dokoupil

-Tony Dokoupil (born December 24, 1980) is an American broadcast journalist and author, known for his work as a co-anchor of CBS Mornings.
-He was also a news correspondent for CBS News and MSNBC.
+Tony Dokoupil (born December 24, 1980) is an American broadcast journalist and author.
+Since 2019, Dokoupil has co-hosted CBS's morning program CBS Mornings.
+Before joining the network in 2016, Dokoupil was a news correspondent for NBC News and MSNBC and a writer at Newsweek and The Daily Beast.

 Early life

-Dokoupil, who is of Czech heritage, was born in Connecticut on December 24, 1980.
+Dokoupil was born in Connecticut on December 24, 1980.
+He is of Czech descent.
 His mother, Ann, worked as a teacher, while his father, Anthony, was a marijuana dealer.
 Growing up, Dokoupil was told of his father's involvement in real estate, which was a front.
 His family relocated to Miami shortly after he was born.
 Dokoupil and his mother relocated back to Maryland when he was six, where he attended Severna Park High School.
 He later studied business at George Washington University, graduating first in his class, and pursued media studies at Columbia University.
+He played baseball at George Washington University.
+In 2000, he was an outfielder for the Bethesda Big Train in the Clark Griffith Collegiate Baseball League.

 Career

 From 2007 to 2013, Dokoupil was a senior writer at Newsweek magazine and the website The Daily Beast.
 In September 2013, he joined NBC News as a senior writer.
 He released a memoir titled The Last Pirate: A Father, His Son, and the Golden Age of Marijuana on April 1, 2014.
 He later became a reporter on MSNBC.

 Following his departure from NBC News and MSNBC, Dokoupil joined CBS News as a New York-based correspondent in August 2016.
 On May 6, 2019, Dokoupil was named the new co-anchor of the morning program CBS This Morning; He made his debut on May 20.
 The program was renamed CBS Mornings in September 2021.
+Dokoupil and Adriana Diaz began hosting a new third hour of CBS Mornings, called CBS Mornings Plus, in September 2024.
+The move followed other broadcast networks expanding their morning shows in previous years.
+In October 2024, the New York Times described Dokoupil as a rising star at the network.

+On October 24, 2025, it was reported that Bari Weiss, Editor-in-Chief of CBS News, was considering Dokoupil to serve as host of CBS Evening News (as a possible replacement of current hosts John Dickerson and Maurice DuBois) due to a decline in ratings.
+It has also been reported that Weiss is considering Norah O'Donnell, former host of CBS Evening News (who would be returning to the show after having left in January 2025), and Bret Baier, longtime host of Special Report on Fox News.
+If Baier is selected, he would be leaving Fox News after nearly 28 years, having initially started in 1998 as an Atlanta bureau chief.
+Dokoupil has not publicly commented on the matter.